corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/building-the-smart-contract-view.md

 # Building up the Smart Contract view

-Over the following sections you will discover the elements of the Smart Contract View.
+Over the following sections you will discover the elements of the Smart Contract view.

 You will follow a simple negotiation use case, where a buyer is negotiating to buy some goods from a seller for an agreed price.
 The requirements can be summarised as follows: